ihabwahbi/rl-exec-data/docs/prd/index.md

 **Status**: Epic 0 Complete, Epic 1 Complete
 **Last Updated**: 2025-07-21

 ✅ **UPDATE**: Epic 1 is now 100% complete!
-Story 1.2.5 Task 7 delta feed validation showed perfect results with 0% sequence gaps across all market regimes.
-Epic 2 is ready to begin with FullReconstruction strategy.
+Story 1.2.5 delta feed validation showed perfect results with **0% sequence gaps** across all 11.15M golden sample messages.
+This validates the most optimistic assumptions about data quality and enables the **FullReconstruction strategy** for Epic 2.

 ## Table of Contents